BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 The sole job of the `kind` type tag is to uniquely identify the type of the object, no matter how that object is created.
 This uniqueness, however, requires programmer discipline across the entire project.
-As we see in `type Spoof`, it's possible to accidentally produce a type that conforms to a tagged type, although the particular combination of `kind` and `robot` does seem unlikely.
+As we see in `type Spoof`, it's possible to accidentally produce a type that conforms to a tagged type, although that particular combination of `kind` and `robot` seems unlikely.

 In `RobotClass` you can see that the `kind` tag must both repeat its type declaration _and_ assign an initial value, which can only be `"robot"`.

-`Person` has the same `shape` as `Robot` but it has a different `kind` tag.
+`Person` has the same shape as `Robot` but it has a different `kind` tag.
-`Spoof` also has the same `shape` as `Robot`, even though the keys have a completely different order and there's an `extra` key that's not in `Robot`.
+`Spoof` also has the same shape as `Robot`, even though the keys have a completely different order and there's an `extra` key that's not in `Robot`.
 `RobotWithBigness` shows how to extend a `type` using an `&`, and it adds a second type tag, `bigness`.
 In `BigRobot` we see both type tags initialized.

-The `badRobots` array shows how the type checker detects type errors, although this checking is effectively disabled by `as`.
+The `badRobots` array shows how the type checker detects type errors, although this checking is effectively disabled using `as`.

 `robotGenerator` is a generator function, as distinguished by the asterisk in `function*`.
-It is used here primarily as an exercise in using generators; `robots` uses `Array.from` to immediately produce all the robots in `robotGenerator`.
+It is used here primarily as an exercise in using generators; `const robots` uses `Array.from` to immediately produce all the robots in `robotGenerator`.

-Notice that we cannot `yield` a `Robot` structure that has extra elements (look for `bigness:"very"`).
+We cannot `yield` a `Robot` structure that has extra elements (look for `bigness:"very"`).
-`RobotWithBigness` is extended from `Robot` so that structure would represent an implementation of what appears to be a legitimate structural type.
+`RobotWithBigness` is extended from `Robot` so that structure represents an implementation of what appears to be a legitimate structural type.
 However, to "upcast" this to a `Robot` would require trimming off the `bigness:"very"` field.
 The only way to safely upcast an object is to create it with `new`, as seen with `BigRobot` and `LittleRobot`.

 Using `instanceof` requires an exact check when dealing with types.
 That is, extending `type RobotWithBigness` from `type Robot` does not establish an inheritance relationship between `RobotClass` and `BigRobot`.
-Thus, we must check for both in `if (r instanceof RobotClass || r instanceof BigRobot)`.
+Thus, we must check for both types in the expression `if (r instanceof RobotClass || r instanceof BigRobot)`.

 The type guard `isTaggedRobot` can be quite simple, as it only needs to test if the `kind` field is `"robot"`.
 Because `x` is `any`, it can also be `null` so we need to use the `?` when checking `kind`.